StackVista/stackstate-docs/setup/otel/collector.md

 # Open Telemetry Collector

-The OpenTelemetry Collector offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
+The OpenTelemetry Collector offers a vendor-agnostic implementation to receive, process and export telemetry data.
 Applications instrumented with Open Telemetry SDKs can use the collector to send telemetry data to StackState (traces and metrics).

 Your applications, when set up with OpenTelemetry SDKs, can use the collector to send telemetry data, like traces and metrics, straight to StackState.
 The collector is set up to receive this data by default via OTLP, the native open telemetry protocol.
 It can also receive data in other formats provided by other instrumentation SDKs like Jaeger and Zipkin for traces, and Influx and Prometheus for metrics.